dangoslen/dangoslen-me-site/content/blog/the-top-five-things-i-gained-from-my-masters-degree.md

 ---
-path: /the-top-five-things-i-gained-from-my-masters-degree
+path: /why-getting-my-masters-was-worth-it
 date: 2021-01-16T18:56:17.702Z
-title: The Top Five Things I Gained From My Masters Degree
+title: Why Getting My Master's Degree Was Worth It
 description: Degrees are falling out of style in the development community.
 This is why I think mine is still valueable.
 ---